-- You have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.
-3 below describes our service area).
+- You are not enrolled in any other group or individual health coverage. - -- and -- you have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.
+2 below describes our service area).
 Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States